columbiafsae/website/team/team.2003.md

 ## Car 98

-The 2003 team almost made it to the race, but decided that they were not fully prepaired after a small explostion led to an all-night fabrication session.
+The 2003 team almost made it to the race, but decided that they were not fully prepared after a small explostion led to an all-night fabrication session.
 This car was finished in 2004.

 <table>
   <thead><tr><th>Name</th><th>Position</th></tr></thead>